Richmond Park Visitor Centre

-We aim to share the stories of 400 years of this unique place, London’s largest Grade 1 listed space.
+We aim to share the stories of 400 years of this unique place, London’s largest Grade I-listed Park.
 To help us do this we propose to build a new Richmond Park heritage pavilion.

 The Park has been a much loved and frequented amenity for centuries.
 However the Park will face many challenges in surviving the pressures of the 21st century.
 The popularity of the Park continues to grow, attracting some 5.5 million visitors each year.
 Combine this with a delicate eco system of unique biodiversity and the potential harm is vast.
 The heritage pavilion aims to protect the future of the Park by providing a suitable visitors centre adequate for serving a Park of its size.
 The visitors centre will provide information on the Park’s ecology and biodiversity.
 It will aim to encourage more sustainable and responsible use of the Park to ensure its protection for future generations.

 The history of Richmond Park spans four centuries with numerous Royals associated with the Park, such as Charles I who enclosed the Park in 1637.
 These and other connections make for an immensely rich heritage which is unknown to most park visitors.
 The Hearsum Collection has been acquired over two decades and holds some 8,000 items relating to the Royal Parks, although this figure is constantly growing.
 Current storage conditions are unsafe and do not permit public access to this fascinating collection.
 The aims of the Heritage Pavilion are to provide safe storage and to allow access to all for their enjoyment.

 To learn more about the Collection and our plans for the future please watch our video on The Hearsum Collection.

 Aims of the heritage pavilion

 - Encourage more responsible use of the park through increased awareness and respect for the immense biodiversity that exists here.

 - Provide an educational facility with access for all, enabling greater public appreciation and enjoyment of the Park.